fvtt-fria-ligan/forbidden-lands-foundry-vtt/README.md

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 ## Release Notes
-v3.20.1
-- Incremental release version number only. v3.20.3
+v3.20.4
+- Thanks to @petternystrom#0024 for providing a simple fix for the undesired indentation of bio data v3.20.3
-- Rollback of package name to 'forbidden-lands'.
+- Rollback of package name to 'forbidden-lands'. v3.20.1
+- Incremental release version number only.